luchn49/storybook/MIGRATION.md

 Storybook now uses [Babel mode v7](#babel-mode-v7) exclusively.
 In 6.x, Storybook provided its own babel settings out of the box.
 Now, Storybook's uses your project's babel settings (`.babelrc`, `babel.config.js`, etc.) instead.

+> Note:
+> This is only necessary for projects that use the following packages: @storybook/react-webpack5, @storybook/vue-webpack5, @storybook/vue3-webpack5, @storybook/html-webpack5.
+> If you are using @storybook/react-webpack5 with the @storybook/preset-create-react-app package, you can skip this step.

 In the new mode, Storybook expects you to provide a configuration file.
 If you want a configuration file that's equivalent to the 6.x default, you can run the following command in your project directory:

 ```sh